Skip to main content

 A trail notice is in effect

-A winding path through tall trees and a tranquil walled garden, visiting the remarkable sculptures of Frank Bruce.
-Some of the wooden sculptures on the trail have been lowered to the ground for safety reasons.
-This is in accordance with the artist's wishes for the artwork to naturally return to the earth.
+A winding path through tall trees.
+This is the perfect spot for quiet reflection and getting close to nature.
+Most of the Frank Bruce sculptures have now been lowered to the ground for safety reasons.
+This is in accordance with the artist’s wishes for the artwork to naturally return to the earth.

-A firm smooth path; generally flat with some short gentle gradients.
+The path is firm, smooth and generally flat with some short gentle gradients.
+This path is not waymarked.

 1 miles / 1.6 km